NJIT-CS490-SP21/project1-av565/README.md

 The artists' names take you to the corresponding page on Spotify.
 The "Genius Lyrics" takes you to the lyrics page from Genius.
 PLEASE NOTE:
 The song returned _might not_ be the top song by listned to.
-This is just a random song from Spotify API's https://api.spotify.com/v1/artists/{id}/top-tracks GET request.
+This is just a random song from Spotify API's [GET request](https://api.spotify.com/v1/artists/{id}/top-tracks).

 ## Packages/Libraries Used (_SOME_ MAY HAVE ALREADY BEEN INSTALLED):

 1. dotenv: install using command: pip install -U "python-dotenv"
 2. requests: install using command: python -m pip install requests
-3. Flask: install using command: pip install Flask
+3. Flask: install using command: pip install Flask\

-   // Others _SHOULD_ be part of python
+#### Others _SHOULD_ be part of python:

 4. os
 5. dotenv
 6. random